Danielius1012/Image-Analysis/README.md

 This Windows 10 app uses 3 APIs included in the Microsoft Cognitive Services: Computer Vision, Bing Speech and Bing Image Search.
 Based on these APIs the user is able to search for pictures and analyse them, by clicking on one of the 4 suggestions.
 The chosen image is then described by Computer Vision API and the response is given via text and speech.

-**make sure to include your Cognitive services credentials at the crucial points.
+**Make sure to include your Cognitive Services credentials at the crucial points.
 Also for the speech recognition follow instructions from NuGet package.**

 ## Author - Daniel Heinze